NullOsama/SIC-Assembler/README.md

 # SIC-Assembler

-SIC-Axxembler Project that assemble a SIC architechure scripts and generates the requared files and records.
+SIC-Assembler Project that assemble a SIC architechure scripts and generates the requared files and records.
 Currently pass1 is implemented and working on pass two april 15th.

 ## Usage